Leinad677YT/MC-multiplayer_template/pack_manager/data/l.user/tags/function/team/_README.md

 ##  Team data
 The `#get_teamdata` functions are meant to modify the player individual teams.

-Inside the path `storage leinad_temp:teamdata raw.prefix` and `storage leinad_temp:teamdata raw.suffix`. should be a text component like in the ones used in the very bad examples :works_as_intended:
+Inside the path `storage leinad_temp:teamdata raw.prefix` and `storage leinad_temp:teamdata raw.suffix`. should be a text component like in the ones used in the very bad examples :works_as_intended: (check inside the namespace)

 The `storage leinad_temp:teamdata raw` path **MINIMAL** structure should match the following scheme:
 ```